“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 “Let the horses graze and let’s have lunch.
 We’ll set off as soon as we can.
 I want to get to Zuels before nightfall.”
 Lord Varath issued to the men.

 The signing was to be held in Zuels, a proximity village two days ride north of Ferrent.
-The original term was to meet halfway for the signing, but Lord Varath is an important member of Ferrent’s Nobility, and traveling that far could provide plenty of opportunities for ‘accidents’ to happen.
-As previous excursions have proved before.
+The original term was to meet halfway for the signing, but with Lord Varath being an important member of Ferrent’s Nobility and traveling that far could provide plenty of opportunities for ‘accidents’ to happen, as previous excursions have proved before, the meeting place was changed.

 Lunch was mulse bread, deer jerky, and pickled greens.
 The men only had water to wash everything down with, as they were on the job and wine would dull the senses.

-The men promptly dropped their meal and gathered up their weapons, forming a wall formation with the lord in the back.
+The men promptly dropped their meals and gathered up their weapons, forming a wall formation with the lord in the back.

 “Leave now if you value your lives!”
 Troyle shouted at the new group who had stopped a short distance away.